 book subdirectory, for either lists or individual pages.

 Navigation was a real challenge, as links within a section weren’t going to be enough.

 For list pages, I ended up with a layout that would either use a partial to recursively list all content (used by the

 /about/ section), or would list all the pages in the current section followed by a list of all top-level sections including subsections of the current section.
 Sounds complicated, and it kind of is, but it provides reasonable navigavtion between sections, and that’s important.

 Navigation for pages was also laborious.
 I created another partial to navigate to the previous or next page in the current section.
 If there wasn’t a previous or next page in the section, it links to the previous or next section instead.

 Both of the partials use

 .Scratch to propagate context between scopes.
 Somewhat annoyingly previous and next were inverted.
 I could have gone back and adjusted all the page weights so the pages sorted into reverse order, or just flipped the link.
 Numbering from 1 to whatever makes more sense, so I flipped the links.
-I am sure this will confused future me at some point.
+I am sure this will confuse future me at some point.

 Anyway, maybe someone will find all of that cleverness useful.
-I had to figure a lot of this out because it wasn’t quite what I found from anyone else.